Pre-service teacher program

 Participants will learn about online safety issues and practices and how this aligns with professional teaching standards.
 Discussions include online safety concerns, reputation management, protecting students and key elements of communicating online.

-A 1- to 2-hour live interactive session with one of our trainers drawing on content in our lecture and tutorial presentations.
+A 1-hour live interactive session with one of our trainers drawing on content in our lecture and tutorial presentations.
 Webinars are not recorded.

 How to register